Estimated reading time: 10 minutes

 - Host

-It may be a tiring day for everyone involved in the process of Thanksgiving dinner, but it will be well worth the memories.
+It may be a tiring day for everyone involved in the dinner process, but it will be well worth the memories.

 Discussion: How do you plan for your Thanksgiving Dinner party?
 What are some of your family’s traditional recipes?